informalsystems/tendermint-rs/docs/architecture/adr-008-event-subscription.md

 }
 ```

+#### Buffering of Events

+Since the rate at which events could be produced by the remote RPC endpoint may
+differ from the rate at which the client process them, we need to buffer
+incoming events in a `Subscription`.

 Under the hood, a `Subscription` is envisaged to make use of some kind of
 **unbounded channel** to buffer incoming `Event`s, such as that provided by
 [Tokio's `mpsc`][tokio-mpsc].
 We don't propose the use of bounded channels yet